This website is about a man's admiration for the famous French

-Straight from the bottles, whatever is missing or has been substituted is remarkably well camouflaged.
-You can't mistake these fragrances for anything but Mitsouko and L'Heure Bleue, and possibly no one would have paid attention to anything being different if we hadn’t been notified.
+Straight from the bottles, you can't mistake these fragrances for anything but Mitsouko and L'Heure Bleue, and maybe no one would have paid attention to anything being different if we hadn’t been notified.

-On the other hand, in perfumery, the devil is in the drydown, where something does appear slightly changed.
+On the other hand, in perfumery, the devil is in the detail, where something does appear changed.
 The overall impression is of brighter, lighter and softer fragrances, somewhat flatter and less diffusive, and with less density and power in the base.

 See more Guerlain news